mff-uk/dataspecer/content/en/docs/projects/api.md

 structures designed via Dataspecer it was crucial to obtain information about the aforementioned operations.
-In the context of this project, this means that in order to be able to generate API specifications corresponding to the data specifications the information regarding the methods operating on data structures (within the data specification) need to be obtained.
+In the context of this project, this means that in order to be able to generate API specifications corresponding to the data specifications, the information regarding the methods operating on data structures (within the data specification) need to be obtained.
 Because of this, desired information is specified by the user in the new extension and is utilized for project purposes --